G3BAB/spectral-network/README.md

 ## Acknowledgments

-The files included in the default training set are based on the RRUFF database, with modifications such as normalization and noise addition.
+For experimenting and testing the neural networks, RRUFF database of mineral spectra is recommended.
 The author of the repository is not affiliated with RRUFF project.

 More information about RRUFF: